koopero/string2png/README.md

 `string2png` is a small, flexible utility to compile strings to PNG images files.
 It is intended to ease the creation of extremely low resolution graphical assets such as gradient and patterns.
-It may also be used for abstract data visualization and glitch sourcing.
+It may also be used for abstract data visualization, glitch art and basic steganography.

 # Installation